svlad-90/paf/README.md

   **Parameters:**

   - **cmd** - the command that will be executed.
 Might be provided in one of the following forms:
-    - if the "shell" parameter is equal to True, the "cmd" parameter can be provided in the form of string or a list.
+    - if the "shell" parameter is equal to True, the `cmd` parameter can be provided in the form of string or a list.
 Examples:
       - self.subprocess_must_succeed("echo 123", shell=True)
       - self.subprocess_must_succeed(["echo", "123"], shell=True)
-    - if the "shell" parameter is equal to False, the "cmd" parameter can be provided in the form of string.
+    - if the "shell" parameter is equal to False, the `cmd` parameter can be provided in the form of string.
 Example:
       - self.subprocess_must_succeed("echo 123", shell=False)
       In this case, providing a list will raise an exception, as it is quite hard to split a complex bash string into a set of arguments.
   - **timeout** - expected duration of the command in seconds.
 If exceeded, the exception is being raised.
 Currently this parameter **is ignored** in this call.
 To be done.